Bahrain-SEB-15/react-hoot-front-end/create-a-hoot/README.md

           <li><Link to="/hoots/new">NEW HOOT</Link></li>
 ```

+> 🚨 Make sure you add this to the protected set of links!

-If you wish to test out your client-side routes before creating the component, you can define the `<Route />` and render a simple `element` like so:
+If you ever wish to test out your client-side routes *before* creating the component, you can define the `<Route />` and render a simple element, like in the example below:

 ```jsx
               <Route